Eye Floaters: 8 Natural Remedies That Actually Work

 To try this method, incorporate fresh pineapple into your daily diet and observe if you notice a decrease in symptoms.

-Alternatively, you can consider taking a bromelain supplement with a recommended dosage of 100-150 grams per day (aff).
+Alternatively, you can consider taking a bromelain supplement with a recommended dosage of 100-150mg per day (aff).

 It's important to note that some individuals may have allergies to pineapple, so exercise caution if you have known allergies.